oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 :align: center
 ```

-Then open the JupyterHub terminal and run the commands below to 1) download the GitHub repository and 2) navigate into the downloaded repository.
+Then open the JupyterHub terminal and run the commands below to clone the GitHub repository.
 ```bash
 git clone https://github.com/oceanobservatories-community/2025-Summer-School-Acoustics.git
 ```